-With a mission of assisting students in their educational pursuits and based in theories of student development and learning, Counseling and Psychological Services (CAPS) offers, at no cost, consultation to full-time and most part-time students, staff and faculty about personal concerns and/or difficulties they might have.
-As a result of this consultation, your will receive recommendations about appropriate services available either at our Center and/or other specialized services (elsewhere on campus or in the community).
+Counseling and Psychological Services (CAPS) offers, at no cost, consultations to students about personal concerns and/or difficulties they might have.
+As a result of this consultation, your will receive recommendations about appropriate services available either at CAPS and/or other specialized services (elsewhere on campus or in the community).
 In light of the demand for services, the brief therapy approach within CAPS, the professional staff expertise and availability, and the resources within CAPS, every effort will be made to identify the best treatment options for your psychological concerns.
 Should it become apparent that you have additional concerns (e.g., career/major indecision, study skill deficits, academic advising needs, economic assistance needs), other campus and community resources may be recommended.

 Who may use our services?